2026 FutureProof Program

 Welcome & Forum Objectives

-MC: David Platt, Co-Founder & CEO, Resilient Futures
+David Platt, Co-Founder & CEO, Resilient Futures

 Welcome and overview of the Smart Packaging Forum objectives and structure for the day.